pd-projects/hugo-puredata.info/content/objects/file-splitname.md

 - file splitext
 inlets:
   1st:
+  - type: symbol
-    symbol: file name.
+    description: file name.
 outlets:
   1st:
+  - type: list
-    list: the separated directory and file components.
+    description: the separated directory and file components.
   2nd:
+  - type: symbol
-    symbol: file component if no directory component is found.
+    description: file component if no directory component is found.
 draft: false
 ---
 This object perform common string operations on filenames. no checks are performed verifying the validity/existence of any path-component.